milosdavidovic/blog.io/_posts/2017-09-04-avoiding-null-in-csharp-code.md

 }
 ```

-This approach require some additional coding but as a reward allows us to write code in using Linq syntax
+This approach requires some additional coding, but as a reward allows us to write code in using Linq syntax
 and doesn't require null checks.
-Probability of null realted bugs is reduced.
+THe probability of null related bugs is reduced.

 ## Null Objects

-Creating "null" class object eg. objects which are neutral respecting bussines logic.
-They are implementing same interface like real objects, but its actions don't cause any concrete functionality (non-functional objects).
+Creating "null" class object eg. objects which are neutral respecting business logic.
+They are implementing the same interface like real objects, but its actions don't cause any concrete functionality (non-functional objects).
 This implementation shields the client from having to perform null checks.
-Example of problematic situation:
+Example of a problematic situation:

 ```